 The Plan is supporting projects which build a deeper understanding of Indigenous culture among people in Australia and the Indo-Pacific.
 Since the Plan commenced in 2014, a number of Indigenous students have benefitted from New Colombo Plan scholarships and mobility grants.
 Some examples of their enriching experiences are outlined below.

-Indigenous New Colombo Plan scholarships providing unique opportunities
+New Colombo Plan scholarships providing opportunities for Indigenous students

 “I’m looking forward to expanding my knowledge of culture and in particular exploring the rights of ethnic minorities and how they are affected both in Australia and the Pacific region.
 It will give me the knowledge and understanding of how other countries have approached these issues and bring that back to Australia to help change the living circumstances and rights of Indigenous people.”